-A lot of people are surprised by two young girls, who have a very traditional style, with Chinoiserie influence and a lot of ginger jars!
+A lot of people are surprised by two millennial siblings, planning a whole apartment remodel, with a traditional style.
+Our design influence comes from Chinoiserie and a lot of ginger jars!
 We love bold patterns and color: the only thing painted white is the kitchen ceiling.
 Our home is filled with antiques we’ve bought and a number of items from our grandmother’s house.

 The original layout had changed into a space that wasn’t well-utilized.
 The biggest challenge was bringing back the layout to its original form while making tweaks of our own and highlighting the great view.
 Our main goals were to create a second bedroom, build a large closet for our endless clothes, and have a dining space large enough to fit a table for entertaining.
 The decor would pull it all together through striking colors, textures, and the cozy feel.

-In the entryway, there was a closet that was a bit of an eyesore.
+The entryway closet was a bit of an eyesore.
 We decided to keep it and make it work in the dining area as a coat/linen closet.
 We designed the mirrored doors and it became a great way to add extra light and depth to the space.

 The size of the master bedroom was cut down to allocate space for a shared 7’x10’ walk-in clothes closet.
 Storage is super important in a New York apartment so we wanted to make sure we had as much as possible.

 The kitchen stayed simple by choosing white cabinets and a white quartz countertop.
-We avoided a trendy cabinet style to ensure a classic look for resale but a green, subway tile backsplash, inspired by The Polo Bar, gave a pop of color.
+We avoided a trendy cabinet style to ensure a classic look for home value resale.
+A green, subway tile backsplash, inspired by The Polo Bar, gave a pop of color.
 All of the fixtures were in a gold finish.
-The kitchen counter wrapped around into the dining area with extra cabinets and a wine rack added below it.
+The kitchen counter wrapped around and into the dining area with extra cabinets and a wine rack added below it.
 We like the aesthetics of it.

 In the bathroom, we went for a standard white subway tile in the shower for resale consideration.
 It’s inexpensive, easy to maintain, and a classic material that won’t go out of style.
 Spending less on the subway tile also meant we could spend more on the marble basketweave floor tile, which adds a lot of character.

 Initially, we were going to salvage the wood floors.
 When we realized we couldn’t, we had to quickly choose a new style and decided on a medium finish with narrow planks.
-Wood is classic, so you really can’t go wrong and we weren’t as concerned with getting it just right.
+Wood floors are so classic, you really can’t go wrong, so we weren’t as concerned with getting it just right.

 We managed the project while working full-time jobs.
 We had an idea of what we wanted but the execution for most of it was in real-time.
 Fortunately, we work very close to home so we were able to run over at lunchtime and after work to answer questions, make decisions, and check on the overall progress.